 - Boston Market offered three large sides for $9.99 and 25 percent off family meals.

 - NYC night club Hudson Terrace offered a free happy hour party that included drink specials, food, a DJ, as well as VIP section.

 Do you have a nice patio area?
 Make sure to let diners know!
-Nothing beats a relaxing day outdoors having a meal with friends or family, especially on Memorial Day.
+Nothing beats a relaxing day outdoors, having a meal with friends or family, especially on Memorial Day.
 Many people will be on the hunt for a great outdoor area (if weather permits).
 If you have the space for it, you could even set up activities for your guest to enjoy and keep them around a little longer.
-If your restaurant attracts families, cornhole and/or face painting could be a good option.
+If your restaurant attracts families, cornhole or face painting could be a good option.
 If you have a more adult’s only crowd, how about wine or beer tasting?
-Pair that with some live music and you have the perfect Memorial Day outing!
+Pair that with some live music, and you have the perfect Memorial Day outing!

 Keep It Kid-Friendly

 Memorial Day will likely bring in a lot of families with children.
-Make sure you have a kid-friendly restaurant and enough supplies to keep kids occupied.
+Make sure you have a kid-friendly restaurant and enough supplies to keep them occupied.
 Have a good stock of high chairs, coloring pages, and crayons.
 To encourage families to visit, restaurants can offer discounts to veterans and kids.

 The DOL found that the unemployment rate for veterans this year is 4.1%, increasing from last year’s 3.7% unemployment rate.
 What better way to show your support for veterans and military families than by giving back?
-There are many nonprofits that help support veterans that help support veterans and their families.
+Many nonprofits help support veterans that help support veterans and their families.
 There are a few ways you could collect donations in your restaurant.
 You could collect diners’ donations and match what they donate.
-Or, you could take a portion of each diners’ final bill and donate it to a charity.
-You could even choose a few charities and let guests choose where they’d like to submit their donation.
+Or, you could take a portion of each diners’ final bill and present it to a charity.
+You could even choose a few charities and let guests decide where to submit their donation.